DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 For Kallisto, the input reference is usually a **cDNA (transcript-level)** FASTA file, not the full genome.
 This is because Kallisto performs transcript-level quantification.

-Without indexing, Kallisto would have to scan the entire reference file for every read — this would be very slow and computationally inefficient.
+Without indexing, Kallisto would have to scan the entire reference file for every read, this would be very slow and computationally inefficient.
 The index accelerates the process by using k-mer hashing.

 ---